-The Directors note that a sustained 20% reduction in forecast revenue, over the 15-month period to 30 September 2022 across all revenue streams, would result in an increase in the aggregate net cash used in operating activities over the forecast period by \$3,081k.
-The Directors also note that a sustained 5-day deterioration in forecast DSO, over the 15-month period to 30 September 2022 across all revenue streams, would result in an increase in the aggregate net cash used in operating activities over the forecast period by \$2,792k.
+The Directors note that a sustained 10% reduction in forecast revenue, over the 15-month period to 30 September 2023 across all revenue streams, would result in a decrease in the aggregate net cash from operating activities over the forecast period of \$1,774k.
+The Directors also note that a sustained 5-day deterioration in forecast DSO, over the 15-month period to 30 September 2023 across all revenue streams, would result in an increase in the aggregate net cash used in operating activities over the forecast period of \$2,792k.